Turning Point (Adapted from ‘My Teachers’ by Dr. A.P.J Abdul Kalam)

 Why did the teacher take the whole class to

-whole class to the seashore because he wanted children to understand the
+the seashore because he wanted children to understand the principles of flight.

 How do a bird’s wings and tail help it fly?